isomerpages/imda-test2/_companies/Outside.md

 Outside is a marketplace to match businesses or consumers with untapped labour market, such as students, homemakers and seniors.
 They aim to ensure that our agents never have to worry about anything other than completing the job.

-**Partners** :\
+**Existing Partners/Projects:** :\
-Outside has 30+ brands which have an outreach of more than 250 million.
+* Outside has 30+ brands which have an outreach of more than 250 million.
 Some brands include Costa, Volkswagen, North Face and Gatorade.

-The team has also worked on several community initiatives for educational purposes, fighting food waste, fundraising for the needy and also recently worked with NVPC and IMDA on redefining volunteerism utilising our technology and platform.
+* Worked on several community initiatives for educational purposes, fighting food waste, fundraising for the needy
+* Worked with NVPC and IMDA on redefining volunteerism utilising our technology and platform.
 [Read more](https://www.outsideapp.co/volunteer/)